cersonsky-lab/AniSOAP/paper/paper.md

 affiliations:
  - name: Department of Chemical and Biological Engineering, University of Wisconsin-Madison, USA
    index: 1
- - name: Laboratory of Computational Science and Modeling, École Polytechnique Fédérale de Lausanne, Switzerland
+ - name: Research Laboratory of Electronics, Massachusetts Institute of Technology, USA
    index: 2
  - name: Department of Computer Science and Engineering, University of Wisconsin-Madison, USA
    index: 3